coq/ceps/text/052-platform-release-cycle.md

    fill them in before the .0 release).
    This step should take no more than 2 weeks.
    - The RM **tags** VX+rc1, but produces no binary installers, see the platform release.
-   - The RM writes an **OPAM package**, currently the policy is to upload it to `core-dev`.
+   - The RM ensures an **OPAM package** is available, currently the policy is to upload it to `core-dev`.
    - Possibly, the RM builds a docker image, so that project maintainers can use it in CI during (4).